Wesley Morris: Awards

-In 2021, Morris won his second Pulitzer Prize for criticism, for a series of essays in The New York Times which the Pulitzer citation praised for “unrelentingly relevant and deeply engaged criticism on the intersection of race and culture in America, written in singular style, alternatively playful and profound."
+In 2021, Morris won his second Pulitzer Prize for Criticism for a series of essays in The New York Times; the Pulitzer citation praised Morris for “unrelentingly relevant and deeply engaged criticism on the intersection of race and culture in America, written in singular style, alternatively playful and profound."

 Personal life

-He has come out as gay.
+Morris lives in Brooklyn, New York.
+Morris is gay.